 Don’t let the vintage aesthetic fool you, though.
 This machine comes with modern amenities, like functions to adjust water temperature and espresso strength, as well as a removable drip tray and water tank for easy cleaning.
 The Smeg Espresso Machine uses a standard 15-bar pump system to produce rich, creamy espresso, and the adjustable frother allows for those all-necessary specialty drinks like lattes and cappuccinos.
 Simply grab your favorite coffee mug and enjoy.

-Best Fully Automatic: Nespresso Lattissima Touch by De'Longhi EN560B Lattissima Touch Original Espresso Machine with Milk Frother
+Best Fully Automatic: Nespresso by De'Longhi EN560B Lattissima Touch Original Espresso Machine with Milk Frother

 Fully automatic espresso machines are very similar to semi-automatic ones.
 The main difference is that fully automatic machines turn off on their own after a set amount of water is poured through the coffee grounds.
 This is a nice perk for users who want to do other things in the kitchen while their espresso brews.

 Super-automatic is the highest grade of espresso machine, a designation that means the product does every single step of the coffee-making process—other than drinking it, of course.
 The Cuisinart Super-Automatic Espresso Machine grinds coffee beans, brews them, and even adds steamed milk at the touch of a button.
 It’s a coffee lover’s dream.
 Touch-screen controls let users adjust drink size, water temperature, milk volume, and more.
 You can also store preset drink options to make the process even quicker.
-Like most super-automatic machines, however, the product is pricey, likely circling the thousand-dollar mark at most retailers.
+Note, like most super-automatic machines, however, the product is pricey.